 Add some twine and a sprig of seeded eucalyptus for a simple and natural napkin holder.

-Now be sure to see my fabulous blogger friends’ fall tablescapes!
+Now be sure to see my fabulous blogger friends’ fall tablescapes below!